-Psychiatric Service Dog for Eating Disorders in Michigan
+Psychiatric Service Dog for Eating Disorders — ADA Task Training Guide

-Eating disorders are serious mental health conditions that substantially limit daily activities and qualify for Psychiatric Service Dog status under the ADA in Michigan.
+Eating disorders are serious mental health conditions that substantially limit daily activities and qualify for Psychiatric Service Dog status under the ADA.
 Properly trained task behaviors directly address the functional impairments caused by anorexia, bulimia, and binge-eating disorder.

 | Feature | Psychiatric Service Dog (PSD) | Emotional Support Animal (ESA) |